nag92/pdblib-matlab/README.md

 PbDlib is a set of tools combining statistical learning, dynamical systems and optimal control approaches for programming-by-demonstration applications (see http://www.idiap.ch/software/pbdlib/ for details).

 The Matlab/GNU Octave version is currently maintained by Sylvain Calinon, Idiap Research Institute.

-A C++ version of the library (with currently fewer functionalities) is available at https://gitlab.idiap.ch/rli/pbdlib
+Other versions of the library (in C++ or Python, with currently fewer functionalities) are available at http://www.idiap.ch/software/pbdlib/

 ### References

 Did you find PbDLib useful for your research?
 Please acknowledge the authors in any academic publications that used parts of these codes.
 <br><br>

-[1] Tutorial (GMM, TP-GMM, MFA, MPPCA, GMR, LWR, GPR, MPC, LQR, trajGMM):
+[1] Tutorial (GMM, TP-GMM, MFA, MPPCA, GMR, LWR, GPR, MPC, LQR, trajGMM): [Link to publication](http://calinon.ch/papers/Calinon-JIST2015.pdf)
 ```
 @article{Calinon16JIST,
 	author="Calinon, S.",